Surgical Procedures: Surgery and Staging for Gestational Trophoblastic Neoplasia (GTN)

 Serum Blood Work: Blood samples may be taken to check chemistry studies and beta human chorionic gonadotropin (β-hCG).

-Other Tests: You may be asked to provide a urine sample to evaluate for certain abnormalities, as well as the presence of beta human chorionic gonadotropin (β-hCG).
-You may also need a lumbar puncture to obtain a sample of your cerebrospinal fluid to check for cancer.
+Other Tests: You may be asked to give a urine sample to test for any changes and for beta human chorionic gonadotropin (β-hCG).
+You may also need a lumbar puncture (LP) to get a sample of your cerebrospinal fluid (CSF) to check for cancer.

 GTN spreads to other parts of the body through the tissue, lymph, and blood systems.
 The stages of GTN range from stage 1 (stage I) through stage 4 (Stage IV).

 Common surgical procedures to treat GTN are:

-- Dilation and curettage with suction evacuation: This surgical method is often used for women with a molar pregnancy.
-Also called a D&C, this will remove the tissue lining the uterus.
-The surgeon will scrape the inner wall of the uterus and use a vacuum suction to remove any abnormal tissue within the uterus.
+- Dilation and curettage with suction evacuation: This is often used for women with a molar pregnancy.
+Also called a D&C, tissue lining the uterus is removed.
+The surgeon will scrape the inner wall of the uterus and use a vacuum suction to remove any other tissue within the uterus.

-- Hysterectomy: During this procedure, the uterus and cervix are removed and in some cases one or both ovaries and fallopian tubes.
+- Hysterectomy: The uterus and cervix are removed and, in some cases, one or both ovaries and fallopian tubes.

-What are the risks associated with surgery for Gestational Trophoblastic Neoplasia?
+What are the risks of surgery for GTN?